- New Zealand Certificate in Cookery (Level 4) OR equivalent OR evidence of at least one year of relevant industry experience.

 If you need to improve your English Language skills, we offer a wide range of English programmes.

 If the number of applicants exceed the available places, a waitlist will be used to ensure preference is given to applicants in order of application.

-- Monitor and maintain health and safety, food safety and security practices to ensure own safety and minimise potential hazards for customers.
+- monitor and maintain health and safety; food safety; and security practices to ensure your own safety and to minimise potential hazards for customers

 - range of cold larder dishes,